SylCore/sylcore-eluna-mod/README.md

 ***Built on the shoulders of giants***
 </div>

-mod-eluna is a fork of the original [Eluna](https://github.com/ElunaLuaEngine/Eluna) project.
+sylcore-eluna is a fork of the original [Eluna](https://github.com/ElunaLuaEngine/Eluna) project.
 We extend our heartfelt gratitude to the Eluna team for their work.

 > **Explore More:**
 > - [Original Github](https://github.com/ElunaLuaEngine/Eluna)